Venezuela profile - Timeline

 Bitter dispute with Colombia over the capture of a Colombian rebel Farc leader on Venezuelan soil.
 The presidents of both nations resolve the affair at talks in Caracas in February.

-2007 May - Government takes control of oil projects in the Orinoco Delta as part of the nationalisation drive.
+2007 May - Government takes control of major oil projects in the Orinoco Delta as part of the nationalisation drive.

 2008 March - Diplomatic crisis after Colombian armed forces make cross-border raid into Ecuador, a Venezuelan ally, killing senior Farc rebel Raul Reyes.
 Mr Chavez mobilises troops along Venezuelan-Colombian border.